near/docs/docs/concepts/web3/blockchain.md

 ![image](/docs/assets/web3/web3--2.png)

 Blockchain transactions themselves can be of a different type; exact supported types depend on a specific blockchain network.
 In the first Blockchain network, the Bitcoin, which stored only a financial ledger, transactions were quite simple - mostly just transfers of funds between accounts.
-This works very well for decentralized financing (Bitcon is still the most popular cryptocurrency), but if we want to build general-purpose decentralized applications (or dApp for short), we need something better.
+This works very well for decentralized financing (Bitcoin is still the most popular cryptocurrency), but if we want to build general-purpose decentralized applications (or dApps for short), we need something better.
 That's where smart contracts come into the stage.

 For Web 2.0 developers, a good way to think about a smart contract is as a serverless function which runs on blockchain nodes, instead of a traditional cloud.
 However, It has a few important properties:

-- It is a pure function, which accepts current state (which is stored on the blockchain) and caller-supplied arguments, and returns modified state: F(state, args) -> state.
+- It is a pure function, which accepts the current state (which is stored on the blockchain) and caller-supplied arguments, and returns a modified state: _F(state, args)_ -> _state_.
 In practical terms, it means that we can’t do any external (off-blockchain) calls from it - no API or DB server calls are allowed.
 The reason behind this is decentralization - different nodes on the network should be able to execute it and get the same result.
-- It’s fully open source.
+- It’s fully open-source.
 Everyone is able to view your code and check what it’s doing.
 - It cannot be changed.
 Once deployed, code remains on the chain forever and cannot be altered.
 Different upgrade mechanisms are possible, but are chain-specific.

-Such properties allow us to make analogies with real-world legal contracts - they cannot be changed (usually), predictable and publicly accessible for participants.
-Smart contracts are basically such contracts, or agreements, but instead of a human performing actions, they are represented as a code.
+Such properties allow us to make analogies with real-world legal contracts - they cannot be changed (usually), they're predictable and they're publicly accessible for participants.
+Smart contracts are basically such contracts, or agreements, but instead of a human performing actions, they are represented as code.

 But how do we deploy and execute them, if everything we can do is to create a transaction?
-All we need are 2 specific types of a transaction:
+All we need are 2 specific types of transactions:

 - Deploy smart contract code, so it will be persisted in the blockchain, together with other data.
 - Call a smart contract with given arguments.
 As an outcome, a modified state will be returned.

-When a call transaction arrives on a node, it will read contract code and state from a blockchain, execute it, and put modified state back on a chain (as a transaction).
+When a call transaction arrives on a node, it will read the contract's code and state from the blockchain, execute it, and put a modified state back on a chain (as a transaction).

 ![image](/docs/assets/web3/web3-2.png)